edgarpf/aws-cda-tips/README.md

 -  A local secondary index has the same partition key as the primary key and the global secondary index can have different partition and sort key.

+- Atomic counters can be used to increment or decrement the value of an existing attribute without interfering with other write requests.

 - DynamoDB uses conditional writes for consistency.

 - DynamoDB does not allow secondary index limit increase.